rbiasini/imo-2021/problem1.md

 16 + 8 * sqrt(1 + n) + 1 + n  <= 1 + 2n
 ```

-which can be simpliefied to:
+which can be simplified to:

 ```
 8 * sqrt(1 + n)  <= n - 16